daverainford/ecDNA_pipeline/README.md

 # Data Format
 This pipeline takes a matched tumor/normal pair of BAM file as input.
 It is reccomended to test AmpliconArchitect upon initial install, which can be done here by: ```--test true```.
+The AmpliconArchitect test FASTQ files can be found by following the testing instructions in the link above.

 # Usage
 ```